khairulizhar/Getting-and-Cleaning-Assignment/README.md

 5. Provide labels the data set with descriptive variable names.

-6.Creates another and independent tidy data set with the average of each variable for each activity and each subject known as FinalOutput.txt
+6. Creates another and independent tidy data set with the average of each variable for each activity and each subject known as FinalOutput.txt